Rolands-Laucis/Socio/README.md

 ## Name:
 "Socio.js" comes from the latin verb "socio", which means to link or associate.
 Since this lib syncs your frontend and backend.
 Its also a play on words for "WebSockets" and "IO".

-I also have no idea how to describe this lib with technical terms, so let me know if you know :) also before starting this lib, i researched for something similar, but didnt find anything that does exactly this.
-Let me know if you are aware of a similar lib and i will include a link to it here!